athervvidhate/MiniGit/readme.md

 public void log()
 ```

+> **Usage**: `java gitlet.Main log`

-This method prints the commit history starting at the current head commit, display information about each commit backwards along the commit tree until the initial commit.
+This method prints the commit history starting at the current HEAD commit, display information about each commit backwards along the commit tree until the initial commit.

 ### globalLog